 Just as important, Richmond High students have also excelled in many creative and technical programs, extracurricular teams and clubs and socially responsible endeavours.
 Musical performances are a big part of the school experience, including award winning concert bands, choirs and jazz bands.
 Live theatre, plays and musicals have been presented for decades.
 The first Richmond yearbook was published in 1940 and the complete collection of old yearbooks is available in the current school library.
 More than nine decades of clubs and elective courses provided thousands of students with unique ways to learn and be involved.
 Richmond’s professional culinary arts, automotive, visual arts, digital media and photography classes saw students become chefs, create portfolios and troubleshoot and rebuild engines.
-A wide variety of extracurricular opportunities included student councils, grad committees, school newspapers, dance clubs, championship cheerleader squads, chess clubs, U.N. clubs, social justice and multicultural clubs, computer & web site clubs and volunteer groups all helped give students a sense of belonging and purpose.
-(As early as the 1930s, students achieving distinction in academics, athletics, arts or service could receive an R letter crest to display proudly on their letterman sweater.
+A wide variety of extracurricular opportunities included student councils, grad committees, school newspapers, dance clubs, championship cheerleader squads, chess clubs, science teams, U.N. clubs, social justice and multicultural clubs, computer & web site clubs and volunteer groups all helped give students a sense of belonging and purpose.
+(As early as the 1940s, students achieving distinction in academics, athletics, arts or service could receive an R letter crest to display proudly on their letterman sweater.
 This tradition was reinstated in 2020 for students who achieve 'Major Service' recognition).
 RHS students have been involved in exciting travel opportunities and with many charitable and community events.
 It was a 25-year tradition at Richmond to raise funds and provide technical expertise to assist with humanitarian projects in developing nations and many student groups have travelled all over the world as part of the successful Global Perspectives program.
-The first trip was to Ecuador in 1995, followed by student trips to Vietnam, Guatemala, Indonesia, China, Thailand, Dominican Republic, Philippines, Cuba, Peru, Cambodia, Laos, Morocco, Paraguay, Mongolia, Fiji, Botswana, Samoa, Bhutan, Jamaica, India, Tonga and Chile as well as 'grad trips' to Laos and Nigeria.
+The first trip was to Ecuador in 1995, followed by student trips to Vietnam, Guatemala, Indonesia, China, Thailand, Dominican Republic, Philippines, Cuba, Peru, Cambodia, Laos, Morocco, Paraguay, Mongolia, Fiji, Botswana, Samoa, Bhutan, Jamaica, India, Tonga and Chile.